adambard/learnxinyminutes-docs/scala.html.markdown

  * best practices around them.
 We only include this section in the tutorial
  * because they are so commonplace in Scala libraries that it is impossible to
  * do anything meaningful without using a library that has implicits.
 This is
- * meant for you to understand and work with implicts, not declare your own.
+ * meant for you to understand and work with implicits, not declare your own.
  */

 // Any value (vals, functions, objects, etc) can be declared to be implicit by